 I took a bushcraft course for 5 days in the lake district.
 It reopened my eyes.
 I had always hiked and climbed since I could remember but being immersed in nature and making everything that i needed was so wholly gratifying.
 I almost decided overnight that I needed more of this.
 I needed more wild, more nature and less people, more reward and less chasing the money.

 I first came to North America and Canada in search of the elusive wilderness that seems to barely exist in England.
 The romantic notion of mountains, rivers and abundant wildlife filled my dreams.
 I had a thirst to learn and explore as much as i could.
 I signed up to Tim Smiths (Jack Mountain) Yearlong Immersion Course so i could soak it in from a master guide.
 I did just that.
 I got off the bus at a gas station an hour from anywhere in the middle of the night to catch a ride to my new home.
 We where an interesting rag tag group of ex military, rich hippies with trust funds, first nations and several foreigners with romantic notions.
 Including myself.
 We lived in shelters, lit fires with bow drills, learnt about plants and stars, we canoed, hiked, fasted.
 We got wet and cold and cried and puked.
 We argued and hugged and most importantly we learnt.
-For some it was too much and where just not ready for the challenge.

 The course opened my eyes to all the aspects of living in the woods.
 Understanding and knowing the plants, animals and fungi on an academic and personal level.
 But on a physical level I really began to feel the subtle changes each day of the weather and the seasons.
 At times it was physically demanding, being cold and a bit wet or just plain tired from a bad night sleep on stick beds.
 It wasn’t all roses and a bit of grit is needed.
 The change that I didn’t expect was that I was the master of my circumstance.
 I could make a bigger fire, or spend the day in my shelter to rest.
 The present was the only place to be.
 Forced by the changing weather or seasons to adapt your routine.
 Planning was all good but it always left room for change.
 Sometimes things didn’t work out but lessons were learnt and that’s ok.
-In the modern world i like to plan and prepare but in the woods you have to role with it.
+In the modern world i like to plan and prepare but in the woods you have to role with it as the plans may not last long.

 Becoming the master of your own condition was a huge wake up.
 In a world where we often like to blame and point the finger or play the victim of our circumstance.
 In the woods I felt like a king.
 I wasn’t limited by how much money I had or earnt.
 I didn’t need a credit check for everything.
 I went out and put my sweat into it and made it.
 Or learnt it.
 In society those without remain without and the idea of the American Dream does not play out as it is supposed to.
 Marginalized people or those that are disadvantaged do not have the opportunities of the wealthy and it doesn’t come down to hard work either.
 The society is rigged for the rich to get richer.